 R17/R18 UEs ignore the complete PEI (i.e. both CN based subgrouping and UE ID based subgrouping) in the presence of emergency PDU session (assuming SA2 CRs are applicable only from R19).

-R17/R18 UEs initiate a registration procedure without indicating its capability of supporting PEIPS after the emergency PDU session is set up, so that AMF will not use the PEIPS?
+R17/R18 UEs initiate a registration procedure without indicating its capability of supporting PEIPS when the emergency PDU session is set up, so that AMF will not use the PEIPS during the emergency PDU session?

 In light of the complexity of the situation, some companies think that option 1 may be the simplest option.